 From age eight, Cody's grandmother Margaret stepped in to raise him.
 He'd had a challenging childhood and missed some schooling through no fault of his own.
 Recognising his natural intelligence, Margaret placed a strong emphasis on Cody's education.
 She knew with the right support and environment he would flourish, despite being diagnosed with ADHD and autism.

-At the time Cody came to live with her, Margaret was living in Western Sydney.
+At the time Cody came to live with her, Margaret was living in Penrith.
 She enrolled him a few schools in their local area, but without the appropriate support he needed, he found it difficult to focus.

 Margaret was willing to do whatever it took to give her grandson every opportunity to succeed - she put everything on the line for him, selling her home and moving further away from Sydney to enable Cody to attend a better school.